SHOKAITEI!

 [4] Helfrich demilitarized the GGM at the request of Hoofdinspecteur J. Kuiper, head of the Dienst van Scheepvaart.
 The hope was to save GM personnel, now civilian, from military captivity (POW).
 Of 58 GM ships only 4 escaped.
 The relatively fast VALK and AREND had a better chance at escaping than most ships - but only a 'chance'.
 The 9-knot merchant JANSSENS made it while receiving reports about interception of faster ships by the IJN on her wireless.
 Escape was by luck of the draw.

-[5] It is unclear whether PB-104 and CH-21 caught up with the convoy the previous day.
+[5] It is unclear whether CH-21 caught up with the convoy the previous day.

 Special thanks go to Mr. Aldert Gritter ("Admiral Gurita") of the Netherlands for his assistance.
-We are also indebted to Ms. Anita M. C. van Dissel of the Dutch Institute for Military History (Nederlands Instituut voor Militaire Historie) for her assistance.
-Thanks also go to Jan Visser of the Netherlands.
+We are also indebted to Ms. Anita M. C. van Dissel of the Dutch Institute for Military History (Nederlands Instituut voor Militaire Historie) for her assistance and to Mr Matthew Jones of Mississippi, USA for Co information.
+Also many thanks to Mr. Gilbert Casse of France.
+Special thanks go to Hans Mcilveen of the Netherlands for info on FRUMEL intercepts.

 -Bob Hackett, Sander Kingsepp and Peter Cundall